mui/material-ui/docs/pages/blog/making-customizable-components.md

 But this strategy of adding props to customize components is a bit verbose.
 So we added a way to pass props to an existing component using `componentsProps`.
 You can pass props to every slot on `components` using `componentsProps`.
-Here’s how to to pass `columnsSort='asc'` to the filter panel slot:
+Here’s how to pass `columnsSort='asc'` to the filter panel slot:

 ```jsx
 <DataGrid